xapp-ai/documentation/docs/release-notes/studio-single-tenant.md

 ## API

+### 0.22.116 - 8/30/2023

+* Fixes issue on deploy where the web crawling lambda is too large
+* Fixes issue when GraphQL endpoint only returns an error.

 ### 0.22.113 - 8/23/2023

 Includes Chat Widget version [0.59.0](/docs/release-notes/chat-widget), which includes ability to set imageUrl for chat button.